 Are you intrigued by the fundamental forces of nature?
 Do you dream of developing environmentally friendly technology or creating materials with unique properties?
 The Bachelor’s Programme in Physics provides you with the theoretical and experimental knowledge needed to explore these areas.

-Physics is about the fundamental building blocks of our world and the forces and laws that govern them.
-Physicists explore the properties of matter through advanced experiments and develop models to describe reality, often with the help of detailed computer simulations.
-Depending on your specialization, you may for example work on investigating elementary particles or developing new components for energy-efficient technology and advanced solar cells.
+Physics is about the fundamental building blocks of our world, as well as the forces and laws that govern them.
+In this bachelor's programme, you will gain access to the vast body of knowledge within physics.
+You will learn how to explore the properties of matter through advanced experiments and how to develop models to describe reality, often using detailed computer simulations.
+Depending on your chosen specialisation, you can delve into anything from investigating elementary particles to developing new components for energy-efficient technology.

 During the Programme